Tips for Future Employment

 - Group Structure – There are many types of structures.
 In a mega group, you are an employee of that group.
 You can be an independent contractor, an employee of the hospital, locum tenems, or part of a democratic group.
 How safe is your contract?
 How safe is the group contract with the hospital?
 Is there a non compete clause in your contract?

 - Longevity of the group – What is the turnover for the doctors and nurses?
 This can be a good indicator of what the working environment is like!

 - Salary – Remember that often your lifestyle becomes adjusted to your salary so live within your means!!!
 And, don’t judge a place by salary!
 What are the benefits?
 Do you get paid vacation, bonuses, retirement, business expenses, reimbursements?
 What is the disability and malpractice like?
 Are dues to ACEP, SAEM paid for?
 What is the dental and medical plan offered?
 Do they pay for your tail or do you have to buy it if you leave?

 - Other issues – Who is your coder for reimbursement?
 Are they reliable?
 Remember that you are responsible for fraud if there are problems with coding.
 Also keep in mind that an emergency room that uses the T-system (a template charting product) may have a better compliance rate with coding.
 Other options to consider when looking for a job are fellowships, part-time work, and locum.

 Remember that if a certain group does not have a job available now, they may have one available in 3 months so call again.
 Keep in mind that things are negotiable.

 Finally, if you have any questions about the job search, you can call the Maryland ACEP chapter at (410) 727-2237 or email your questions.

-To read more about opportunites for Residents, click here.
+To read more about opportunities for Residents, click here.